yousef19-meet/y2s18-css/README.md

 1. Organize your page:

-- In `hello.html`, give the header a class name of "title", and put the rest of your content (paragraphs and links) in a `<div>` with a class of "content".
+- In `hello.html`, make the header a div and give it a class name of "title".
+- Put the rest of your content (paragraphs and links) in a `<div>` with a class of "content".
 - Make another `<div>` between the title and content with a class of "sidebar".
+Put some text or links in it!
 - Lastly, put the "content" and "sidebar" classes in another `<div>` with a class of "container".

 If you're confused, look at the lecture slide with the title "Lab 3: Hints".

 2. Open `style.css`.
 Give the sidebar a light background color of your choosing.

-3. Make the title banner have a height of 60px.
+3. Make the title banner have a height of 60px, and a width of 100%.

 4. Give the `container` class the `position: relative` property.